Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/12-CoreData-UnitTests/Readme.md

 #### What you'll need to complete

-Write the following tests, try using the GIVEN, WHEN, ASSERT methodology.
+Write the following tests, try using the **GIVEN, WHEN, ASSERT** methodology.

 1. **insertItem()**
  - should return an item<br>
  Example of expected comments in each test:<br>
  ```
- //Given the name & completion status<br>
+ //Given the name & completion status
- //When adding an item<br>
+ //When adding an item
  //Assert the returned item is not nil
  ```
 1. **fetchAllItems()**